nrwl/nx-workshop/docs/lab13/LAB.md

 1. Use the `@nrwl/workspace:workspace-generator` generator to generate a new workspace generator called `util-lib`

-2. Inspect the files that got generated and then cCommit everything (you'll see in a bit why).
+2. Inspect the files that got generated and then commit everything (you'll see in a bit why).

 2. Try to run your generator (you can append `--dry-run` to avoid reverting using Git)